Marples Ridgway

 Marples Ridgway was a British civil engineering company founded in 1948 by engineer Reginald Ridgway and accountant Ernest Marples.
-Marples later became British Minister of Transport.
+Marples served as the British Minister of Transport between 1959 and 1964.
 In 1964, the company was taken over by the Bath and Portland Group.

-During Marples' tenure as Minister of Transport, he was accused of self-dealing and conflict of interest.
-This included the awarding of construction projects to Marples Ridgway such as the Hammersmith and Chiswick flyovers, various national motorway network, as well as several dams and power stations.
-The company was also awarded major civil engineering projects in the colonies (e.g. Port Esquival in Jamaica, road networks in Ethiopia).
+During Marples's tenure as Minister of Transport, he was accused of self-dealing and conflict of interest.
+This included the awarding of public sector construction projects such as the Hammersmith and Chiswick flyovers, and various motorway, dam and power station projects, to Marples Ridgway.

+The company was also awarded major civil engineering projects outside the UK (e.g. Port Esquival in Jamaica, road networks in Ethiopia).